Find The Answer To All of Your Questions

 How Do Instalment Loans Work?
 Getting Started

 If you're interested in the instalment loan application process and loan terms, then carry on reading.
-In this section we'll provide all the information you need to secure yourself a great instalment loan at a fantastic rate.
+In this section we'll provide all the information you need to secure yourself a great instalment loan at a fantastic rate with iThink Finance.

 How Do They Work?

-Instalment loans work like any other loan, and in fact, are the typical type of loan you will find offered by banks or high street lending companies.
-An instalment loan is a loan that is repaid in a scheduled set of repayments usually each month for a certain period of time, until both the loan and it's interest has been paid back.
+Instalment loans work the same as most loans do.
+This particular type of loan is repaid in a scheduled set of repayments each month for a certain period of time, until both the loan balance and it's interest has been repaid.

 How Can I Get An Instalment Loan?